 These programs successfully blend appreciation for past accomplishment and skills with commitment to artistic innovation and technological advancement.
 The graduate faculty of leading composers, performers, and scholars prides itself on its creative openness and accessibility to students.

 The Music Department also has at least one visiting composer in residence each year.
-Lou Harrison was the first Jean Macduff Vaux Composer-in-Residence in 1998–99, followed by Gordon Mumma, José Maceda, Bun-Ching Lam, Cecil Taylor, Meredith Monk, Terry Riley, James Tenney, Maggie Nichols, Helmut Lachenmann, Muhal Richard Abrams, Julia Wolfe, Christian Wolff, Alvin Lucier, and Laurie Anderson.
-The Music Department also has an endowed residency in honor of the electronic music composer/performer David Tudor; Paul DeMarinis initiated this residency in 2000–01, followed by Maryanne Amacher, Steina Vasulka, Trimpin, Ron Kuivila, Jon Rose, Keith Rowe, Bob Ostertag, David Dunn, Ikue Mori, and David Behrman.
+Lou Harrison was the first Jean Macduff Vaux Composer-in-Residence in 1998–99, followed by Gordon Mumma, José Maceda, Bun-Ching Lam, Cecil Taylor, Meredith Monk, Terry Riley, James Tenney, Maggie Nichols, Helmut Lachenmann, Muhal Richard Abrams, Julia Wolfe, Christian Wolff, Alvin Lucier, Laurie Anderson, and George Lewis.
+The Music Department also has an endowed residency in honor of the electronic music composer/performer David Tudor; Paul DeMarinis initiated this residency in 2000–01, followed by Maryanne Amacher, Steina Vasulka, Trimpin, Ron Kuivila, Jon Rose, Keith Rowe, Bob Ostertag, David Dunn, Ikue Mori, David Behrman, and Nic Collins.